fear-the-spear/100_days_of_python/README.md

 # 100_days_of_python

 Thank you for taking the time to read this!
-In this repo, you will find my full notes from the '100 Days Of Code' Python course on Udemy.
-Although it is a paid course, these notes are free.
+In this repo, you will find my full notes and projects from the '100 Days Of Code' Python course on Udemy.
+The course is paid, but the notes are free! ;]

-Each file is a full day, or section, worth of notes.
-This includes notes from every video within that section, and the completed challenges.
+Each day has it's own folder.
+The daily folders are grouped into 10-day increments; e.g. 'day_1-10'.

 Feel free to use and share them however and with whomever you choose.